saippu/Spotifywall/README.md

 # Spotifywall
 Wallpaper changes according to the album's color which is currently playing

-Not using ColorThief for the project because it gives weird colors when the album is black and white and using Pillow is a lot accurate than ColorThief.
 The smaller the wallpaper the faster it is to process.

 Main thing will be tuning the colors for albums which have a lot of colors.